HeshamMegid/HMSegmentedControl/README.md

 HMSegmentedControl
 ==================

-A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents.
+A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents and various other Google products.

 # Features
 - Supports both text and images